KSCW-DT

 KSCW-DT (channel 33) is a television station in Wichita, Kansas, United States, affiliated with The CW.
-It is owned by Gray Television alongside Hutchinson-licensed CBS affiliate KWCH-DT (channel 12).
-Both stations share studios on 37th Street in northeast Wichita, while KSCW-DT's transmitter is located in rural northeastern Reno County (east of Hutchinson).
+It is owned by Gray Media alongside Hutchinson-licensed CBS affiliate KWCH-DT (channel 12).
+The two stations share studios on 37th Street in northeast Wichita; KSCW-DT's transmitter is located in rural northeastern Reno County (east of Hutchinson).

 KSCW-DT also operates a digital replacement translator on UHF channel 33 (its previous analog signal allotment) from a transmitter in North Wichita, just north of the station's studio facility.

 History

 The station was first licensed on June 8, 1988, under permits from LIN TV filing an application with the Federal Communications Commission (FCC), under the call letters KWCV.
 It was temporarily licensed as DKWCV on November 5, 1998, but on February 11, 1999, it was changed back to KWCV.

 The station first signed on the air on August 5, 1999, along with LIN TV (which also briefly owned KAKE and its satellites in 2000 before selling KAKE to Benedek Broadcasting) forming and owning 50% of Banks Broadcasting, which would become the station's owner.
 Originally operating as a WB affiliate, it was branded on-air as "Kansas' WB".
 Prior to the station's launch, The WB's programming could only be viewed in the Wichita market through Chicago-based cable superstation WGN, which carried the network's programming nationwide from The WB's January 1995 launch until October 1999, or Denver's KWGN-TV on cable or satellite.
 The station's original transmitter was located on a tower near Colwich.

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming onto a newly created "fifth" network called The CW.
 One month later on February 22, 2006, News Corporation announced that it would launch another new network called MyNetworkTV.
 On March 21, not long after it was announced that the station would become the market's CW affiliate, KWCV received approval from the FCC to change its call letters to KSCW in order to reflect its upcoming affiliation change.
 On September 5, former UPN affiliate KMTW became Wichita's MyNetworkTV affiliate when that network launched.
 KSCW became the CW outlet for the market when that network launched on September 18; the station also changed its branding to "Kansas CW" on that date.